anishaagarwal1111/DUAA/README.md

 Submission or project name:
 Team DUAA

+Contents
+Short description
+What's the problem?
+How can technology help?
+The idea
+Demo video
+The architecture
+Long description
+Project roadmap
+Getting started
+Live demo
+Built with

 # **Short description**
   Sustainable development of cities with affordable and safe housing for everyone, even the new migrants.